jmuzsik/blog/content/it/aws-overview.md

 **Rekognition:** can upload a picture and tell you what's in the picture, analyses it and tells you what is in it

-**SNS** - simple notification services: to noticy you by email or text messages
+**SNS** - simple notification services: to notify you by email or text messages

 **SQS:** decouples application to not have tightly coupled dependencies

-**SES** - simple email service: way to send/recieve emails with AWS
+**SES** - simple email service: way to send/receive emails with AWS